Cart 0

 Editor of NMEA News, the quarterly newsletter of the National Marine Educators Association, 2004-2013

-Voluntary literary arts director for the Mary C. O’Keefe Cultural Center for Arts and Education, Ocean Springs, Mississippi
+Former voluntary literary arts director for the Mary C. O’Keefe Cultural Center for Arts and Education, Ocean Springs, Mississippi